Canyonlands | NPS

 Guided Tours

 As the largest national park in Utah, Canyonlands can be daunting to approach on your own.
-With a guided tour, not only will you have your pick of the best viewpoints, trails and experiences the park has to offer, you’ll develop a stronger connection with the land.
+With a guided tour, you will have your pick of the best viewpoints, trails, and experiences the park offers and develop a stronger connection with the land.
 The local guides that frequent Canyonlands National Park are advocates for its natural beauty and protection.
-Exploring the park with a seasoned pro will help you learn how its commanding canyons were formed, discover the rich Ancestral Puebloan culture that’s found within, and be better prepared for your next solo adventure.
+Exploring the park with a seasoned pro will help you learn how its commanding canyons formed, discover the rich Ancestral Puebloan culture, and be better prepared for your next solo adventure.

 Guided hiking tours, scenic drives, rafting tours and biking tours are all available.
 To get started, start exploring Canyonlands guided tours.